Good Hotel Guide Review

 50. Some on ground floor.

-lift, lounge, library, cocktail bar, restaurant, private dining room, fitness centre (swimming pool, sauna, mini-gym), free Wi-Fi, in-room TV (Sky), civil wedding licence, 6-acre garden (tennis, indoor and outdoor heated swimming pools, 10 by 5 metres), unsuitable for disabled.
+lift, lounge, library, cocktail bar, restaurant, private dining room, fitness centre, free Wi-Fi, in-room TV (Sky), civil wedding licence, 6-acre garden (tennis, indoor and outdoor heated swimming pools, 10 by 5 metres), public rooms wheelchair accessible.

 in restaurant, lounge and cocktail bar in evenings.